The impact of mass-dependent stochasticity at cosmic dawn

 Since our model assumes a redshift-independent star formation efficiency and still struggles to reproduce the extremely high redshift observations at $z>12$, there is a clear need for further investigation of the physics of the earliest galaxies to understand how they formed the first stellar populations.

 We thank Andrea Ferrara, Anne Hutter, Julian Mu\~{n}oz and Stefania Salvadori for useful discussions, and Dan Stark for providing comments on a draft of the manuscript.
 VG and CAM acknowledge support by the Carlsberg Foundation under grant CF22-1322.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant DNRF140.
-The model LFs can be obtained upon request to the authors and will be available online upon publication.